 - Did you ever gamble longer than you had planned?

-- Have you ever gambled to escape worry or trouble?
+- Have you ever gambled to escape worry or trouble, boredom or loneliness?

 - Have you ever committed, or considered committing, an illegal act to finance gambling?